ksahlin/strobealign/README.md

 strobealign
 ==============

 Strobealign is a fast short-read aligner.
 It achieves the speedup by using a dynamic seed size obtained from syncmer-thinned strobemers.
 Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and benchmarked for SE and PE reads of lengths between 100-300bp.
-A preprint describing v0.4 is available [here](https://doi.org/10.1101/2021.06.18.449070).
+A preprint describing **v0.4** is available [here](https://doi.org/10.1101/2021.06.18.449070).

+**Current version is 0.5**, which implements:
+1. Several improvements for downstream SNP andf INDEL calling.
+See benchmark below.
+2. Option to report secondary alignments and more.
+3. Option to set base level alignment parameters.
+4. And more (See release notes)

 INSTALLATION
 ----------------

-### Binaries

 You can acquire precompiled binaries for Linux and Mac OSx from the [release page](https://github.com/ksahlin/StrobeAlign/releases) compiled with `-O3 -mavx2`.

-It has been [reported](https://github.com/ksahlin/StrobeAlign/issues/6) that `strobealign` is even faster if compliled with flag `-march=skylake-avx512` for avx512 supported processors (see compiling from source below).
+It has been [reported](https://github.com/ksahlin/StrobeAlign/issues/6) that `strobealign` is even faster if compliled with flag `-march=skylake-avx512` for avx512 supported processors.

-### Conda

-### Source

 If you want to compile from the source, you need to have a newer `g++` and [zlib](https://zlib.net/) installed.
 Then do the following: